Education System in Australia

 Many international students who have opted to study abroad in Australia and eventually graduated from Australian institutions apply for Independent Skilled Migration.
 There is a special category for International Students who have undergone any of the Australia study programs.

-Permission to work in Australia
+Permission to Work in Australia

-Conditions for applying for a visa
+Conditions for Applying for a Student Visa

 As a student visa applicant, you must fulfil the following requirements: